Supporting learner progression: assessment guidance

 - develop an understanding of how they will get there

-- respond actively to feedback on their learning
+- respond actively to feedback on their learning, and develop positive attitudes towards receiving, responding to and acting upon feedback in their learning

 - review their progression in learning and articulate this both individually and with others